unyt-org/uix/docs/manual/04 Components.md

 ### Child elements

 Default element attributes (e.g. `id`, `style`, ...) are assigned to the root element after it is created.
-Children defined in JSX are also appended to the root element per default:
+Children defined in JSX are also appended to the root element by default:

 ```tsx
 // define template: